weikanggong/BWAS/README.md

  3. Generate a design matrix in *.txt format.
 The number of rows equal to the number of subjects in the analysis, the order is the same as the images' order when typing 'dir('*.nii.gz')' in Matlab.
 The first column of the design matrix is the phenotype of interest (e.g. disease status (0-1 variable), IQ (continuous variable)), and other columns are the covariates (e.g. age, gender, motion).

  4. Generate a brain mask image in *.nii or *.nii.gz format.
 The mask is with the same size as one volume of the fMRI data.
-Non-zeros elements in this mask indicates the voxels one wants to analyse.
+Non-zeros elements in this mask indicates the voxels one wants to analyse. **Important: make sure that all the fMRI time series within the mask are not constant value!**.

  **Then you can simply use the function**
  ```